Financial Assistance to Meet College Expenses

 Financial Aid & GU Billing Accounts

-Billing Statements: Students who indicate an intention to enroll at Georgetown by paying an enrollment deposit or pre-registering for classes will be billed by the GU Office of Revenue and Receivables, typically in June for the fall semester and November for the spring semester.
-Electronic copies of the student bill are periodically posted online; upon the issuance of a new bill, an email is sent as a notification that a new bill is accessible via Georgetown’s MyAccess student services portal.
-Each student’s bill will include actual tuition charges and required fees, as well as any other known charges such as health insurance or on-campus housing and GU meal plans for students living on campus.
+Billing Statements: Students who indicate an intention to enroll at Georgetown by paying an enrollment deposit or pre-registering for classes will be billed by the GU Office of Revenue and Receivables (new window), typically in June for the fall semester and November for the spring semester.
+Electronic copies of student bills are periodically posted online.
+Upon the issuance of a new bill, an email is sent as a notification that a new bill is accessible via Georgetown’s MyAccess (new window) student services portal.
+Each student’s bill should include tuition charges and required fees, as well as any other known charges such as health insurance or on-campus housing and GU meal plans for students living on campus.
 Bills should also include credits for financial aid funds the student may be eligible to receive.

-Financial Aid Credited to Billing Account: With the exception of Federal Work-Study employment earnings that are paid by payroll check, enrolled students who have accepted their offer of financial aid and completed all requirements for the disbursement of the aid offered will have their aid credited to their student billing account statement.
+Financial Aid Credited to GU Billing Account: With the exception of Federal Work-Study employment earnings that are paid by payroll check, enrolled students who have accepted their offer of financial aid and completed all requirements for the disbursement of the aid offered will have their aid credited to their student billing account.

-Student Employment Earnings Are Not Credited to Bill: Student employment earnings (including those subsidized through the Federal Work-Study program) are paid directly to the student in a bi-weekly paycheck as they are earned.
-While these earnings must be used to meet educational expenses, they are not automatically credited to student billing accounts but are instead paid directly to the student by payroll check for hours worked.
-Many students use their earnings for non-billed educational expenses like books and supplies or personal education-related expenses.
+Student Employment Earnings Are Not Credited to Bill: Student employment earnings (including those subsidized through the Federal Work-Study program) are not credited to student billing accounts but are instead paid directly to the student by payroll check for hours worked.
+Many students use their earnings to pay for non-billed educational expenses like books and supplies or personal education-related expenses.
 Expected future earnings from student employment will not appear as credits against the balance due on the University’s billing statement and students may not subtract these expected resources when computing the amount that must be paid to the GU Office of Revenue and Receivables by the announced payment due dates.

-Third Party Billings: If all or a portion of a student’s bill will be paid by an outside third party (e.g., a government agency, embassy, or corporation) that requires a bill before it will pay, then students must present authorization to bill to the GU Office of Revenue and Receivables.
-If the documentation presented includes proper authorization to bill, the Office of Revenue and Receivables’ Third Party Billing representative will send an invoice to the third party to collect the appropriate payment on behalf of the student.
+Third Party Billings: If all or a portion of a student’s bill will be paid by an outside third party that requires a bill before it will pay (e.g., a government agency, embassy, or corporation), then students must present authorization to bill to the GU Office of Revenue and Receivables (new window).
+If the documentation presented includes proper authorization to bill, the Office of Revenue and Receivables will send an invoice to the third party to collect the appropriate payment on behalf of the student.

 Disbursements under the Federal Work-Study Program are earned income and as such are subject to federal, state, and local tax withholding.
-Students employed at Georgetown University will receive a W-2 form documenting all earnings at Georgetown (including Federal Work-Study Program earnings) and any taxes withheld, and students must report those earnings as income on federal, state, and local tax returns where appropriate.
+Students employed by Georgetown University will receive a W-2 form documenting all earnings at Georgetown (including Federal Work-Study Program earnings) and any taxes withheld, and students must report those earnings as income on federal, state, and local tax returns where appropriate.
 Students who do not have to pay taxes may be eligible for a refund of taxes previously withheld from earnings.
-Students should consult their tax advisors for further information.
+Students should consult their tax advisors for guidance.

-Requirements for Payments Made to Students Who Are Non-United States Citizens: The Internal Revenue Service (IRS) requires special tax treatment and reporting of payments made to non-United States citizens.
-Students who are not citizens of the United States and who receive financial assistance, scholarships, fellowships, tuition waivers, or compensation for services performed are subject to the IRS withholding and/or reporting requirements.
+Requirements for Payments Made to Students Who Are Non-U.S. Citizens: The Internal Revenue Service (IRS) requires special tax treatment and reporting of payments made to non-U.S. citizens.
+Students who are not citizens of the United States and who receive financial assistance, scholarships, fellowships, tuition waivers, or compensation for services performed are subject to IRS withholding and/or reporting requirements.
 Students should consult their tax advisors for further information.
-Questions about Georgetown University payments made to non-U.S. citizens may be directed to the Georgetown University Tax Department at email@example.com.
+Questions about Georgetown University payments made to non-U.S. citizens may be directed to the Georgetown University Tax Department (new window).
 The GU Tax Department is responsible for setting up Non Resident Aliens (NRA) in the Georgetown payroll and accounts payable systems to allow for applicable treaty benefits and ensure proper withholding and tax reporting on payments but does not provide personal income tax advice.
 Students should consult their tax advisors for guidance.